 - Make it saucier.
 If you’d like more sauce, add more water.
 The liquid evaporates quickly so keep an eye on the tofu as it cooks.

-- Pat tofu dry with a paper towel.
-Tofu is usually stored in liquid.
-When adding wet tofu to a hot pan, the oil is bound to splatter.
-If you pat both sides with a paper towel, it will ensure minimal oil splatter.
+- Pat dry with a paper towel.
+Tofu is packaged in water.
+When adding wet tofu to a hot pan, the oil will splatter.
+Instead, try a Korean trick: pat both sides with a paper towel so there’s minimal oil splatter.

 Helpful Kitchen Tool:

-- Non-stick skillet.
-Korean Braised Tofu cooks best in a non-stick skillet, as the liquid cooks down into a thick and syrupy sauce.
+- Non-stick Skillet.
+Dubu Jorim cooks best in a non-stick skillet.
+The liquid cooks into a thick, syrupy sauce that can be quite sticky and prone to burning.
 A well-greased cast iron skillet will also work.
-Watch carefully so the sauce doesn’t burn and reduce too quickly.
+Watch carefully so the sauce doesn’t burn or reduce too quickly.

 FAQ: